shubhamkhan/Chat-Bot/README.md

 **Live Preview**: https://shubhamkhan.github.io/Chat-Bot/

+## Gen AI Version (New Update)
+This chatbot is the base model.
+I have also implemented an AI-powered Gen AI Chatbot, customized with my personal and professional details to deliver more intelligent and contextual responses.

+**Try the Gen AI Chatbot here**: https://shubhamkhan.vercel.app/

 ## Technology used

 * HTML
 * CSS
 * React JS
 * Node JS
+* OPEN AI API

 ## Introduction

-Designed a robust user-friendly user interface to engage user interactions, and used different answers for one input.
-Utilized user input and provided multiple types of feedback responses such as text, YouTube videos, and links
+Designed a robust, user-friendly user interface to engage user interactions, and used different answers for one input.
+Utilized user input and provided multiple types of feedback responses, such as text, YouTube videos, and links

 ## Run Locally